 Climate change threatens crop yields in Africa, and harvest losses may add up to 20 fold the investment costs of adapting agricultural practices now.
 The programme aims to increase food production and food security by enhancing climate resilience throughout the supply chain.
-By 2022 this will result in adaptive productive capacity and increased incomes for 300,000 medium sized and smallholder producers.
-On top of that, we will improve business performance of 50 small medium enterprises and 30 cooperatives to mitigate the risks of climate change on their supply chains.
+By 2022 this will result in adaptive productive capacity and increased incomes for 300,000 medium-sized and smallholder producers.
+On top of that, we will improve the business performance of 50 small-medium enterprises and 30 cooperatives to mitigate the risks of climate change on their supply chains.

 “This grant will help us scale up our support to farmer communities to feed their families and increase their income.
 This will require adapting the way they farm to more frequent drought and other climate-related changes” said Meike van Ginneken, CEO of SNV.